Hangul Syllables: History

 Subsequently, Unicode adopted an encoding stability policy which states that "Once a character is encoded, it will not be moved or removed".

+After all this, North Korea submitted a proposal to rearrange the characters to follow its own alphabetical order; it was rejected.

 The following Unicode-related documents record the purpose and process of defining specific characters in the Hangul Syllables block: